samirsdoshi/faceml/README.md

     |-outdir
     |-logdir
 ```
-* Run [faceml.sh](faceml.sh) to launch docker container.
-Change the volume line in faceml.sh to mount your directory with images.
+* Change the volume line in faceml.sh to mount your directory with images.
+Run [faceml.sh](faceml.sh) to launch docker container.
 The container also runs jupyter notebook.
 It will wait for few seconds for the container to start.
 You can access the jupyter notebook from your browser using
 http://localhost:8888/?token=<i>token</i>
 * Run ` docker exec -it faceml bash `  to enter docker container
 ##### Command Lines
 * To detect various types of [objects](yolo_keras/coco_classes.txt) and move images with objects in a seperate folder
 ```
-root@bd5c1e7f6ab8:/faceml# python detectobjects.py --help
+root@2ce5a5365ba9:/faceml# python detectobjects.py --help
 Using TensorFlow backend.
 usage: detectobjects.py [-h] -i IMAGEDIR -c CLASS [-k [CONFIDENCE]]
                         [-s [SIZE]] [-n [COUNT]] [-p [PORTRAIT]] [-g [GROUP]]